Kelvintrc/alx-low_level_programming/0x0A-argc_argv/README.md

 	-Assumes that the two numbers and result of the multiplication can be stored in an integer

 	-If the program does not receive two arguments, it prints Error, followed by a new line and returns 1.
+4. To infinity and beyond - this program adds positive numbers:

+	-Prints the result, followed by a new line

+	-If no number is passed to the program, prints 0, followed by a new line

+	-If one of the number contains symbols that are not digits, prints Error, followed by a new line and returns 1

+	-Assumes that numbers and the addition of all the numbers can be stored in an int.